-In July 2021, the Foundation received notification from the lender that the loan had been fully forgiven.
-The loan forgiveness will be recorded as a gain on forgiveness of Paycheck Protection Program loan in the statements of activities and changes in net assets for the year ending December 31, 2021.
+The Foundation received forgiveness of the PPP loan in July 2021.
+The loan forgiveness has been recorded as a gain on forgiveness of Paycheck Protection Program loan in the statement of revenues, expenses, and changes in net position.

 9. Net Assets: